Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 4

-The soft bristles mean that the toothbrush is also suitable for kittens.
-Although many people wait until they’re told to clean their cat’s mouths by dentists, it is best to start when they are young.
-Not only does this help prevent decay and other dental problems, but it also gets the cat used to having a toothbrush in its mouth.
-Trying to brush an adult cat’s teeth for the first time can prove impossible.
+The soft bristles on the brush are also suitable for kittens.
+Although many owners wait until the vet tells them to clean their cat’s mouth, starting when they are young is best.
+Not only does this help prevent decay and other dental problems, but it also gets the cat used to having a toothbrush in their mouth.
+Brushing an adult cat’s teeth for the first time can prove impossible.

-A single brush should last for several weeks, and this pack includes 4, making it good value.
+A single brush should last several weeks, and this pack includes four, making it good value.
 Its reasonable grip and soft bristles make it the best overall cat toothbrush on our list.
-The handle of the toothbrush is very basic, which means that it isn’t that easy to keep hold of if you have a struggling feline, and it would benefit from a curved grip to grant easier access to the back teeth.
+The handle of the toothbrush is very basic, and it isn’t easy to grip if you have a struggling feline.
+It would benefit from a curved grip to grant easier access to the back teeth.

 Pros